 Colleagues with irregular working patterns should do a test Three times weekly, ideally 24 hours before their next shift or group of shifts.

 Line managers will follow-up missing or unreported results with team members.

-As part of the national programme lateral flow testing (LFT) is one of two forms of asymptomatic testing we are offering to colleagues.
-Regular testing is key to helping us protect colleagues and patients from unwitting transmission of the coronavirus.
+As part of the national programme lateral flow testing (LFT) is still available to NHS staff.
+Regular testing remains key to helping us protect colleagues and patients from unwitting transmission of the coronavirus.